wxt-dev/wxt/CONTRIBUTING.md

 ## Templates

 Each directory inside `templates/` is it's own standalone project.
-Simply `cd` into the directory you're updating, install dependencies with `npm` (NOT `pnpm`), and run the relevant commands
+Simply `cd` into the directory you're updating, install dependencies with `npm` (NOT `bun`), and run the relevant commands

 ```sh
 cd templates/vue